-Conclusions: Hip resurfacing today has proven to be a successful procedure with results as good as or better survivorship than total hip replacement and better function.
+Conclusions: Hip resultation to be a successful procedure with results as good as or better survivorship than total hip replacement and better function.
 It is a reliable procedure that meets the physical demands of younger, active patients.

 Keywords: Hip resurfacing; highly cross-linked polyethylene